-In accordance with Proteon's Certificate of Incorporation and bylaws, the Board is divided into three classes of approximately equal size.
+In accordance with Proteon's certificate of incorporation and bylaws, the Board is divided into three classes of approximately equal size.
 The members of each class are elected to serve a three-year term with the term of office of each class ending in successive years.
-Timothy P. Noyes, Garen Bohlin and John G. Freund, M.D. are the Class I directors whose terms expire at Proteon's 2015 Annual Meeting of stockholders and each of Mr. Noyes, Mr. Bohlin and Dr. Freund has been nominated for, and has agreed to stand for, re-election to the Board to serve as a Class I director of Proteon for three years until the 2018 Annual Meeting and until their successors are duly elected and qualified or until their earlier death, resignation or removal.
+Gregory D. Phelps, Dmitry Kobyzev, Ph.D., Hubert Birner, Ph.D. and Stuart A. Kingsley are the Class II directors whose terms expire at Proteon's 2016 Annual Meeting of stockholders.
+Each of Hubert Birner, Ph.D. and Stuart A. Kingsley has been nominated for, and has agreed to stand for, re-election to the Board to serve as a Class II director of Proteon for three years until the 2019 Annual Meeting and until their successors are duly elected and qualified or until their earlier death, resignation or removal.
+Each of Gregory D. Phelps and Dmitry Kobyzev, Ph.D. will not be standing for re-election to the Board at the Annual Meeting.

-It is intended that, unless you give contrary instructions, shares represented by proxies will be voted for the election of the three nominees listed above as director nominees.
+It is intended that, unless you give contrary instructions, shares represented by proxies will be voted for the election of the two nominees listed above as director nominees.
 Proteon has no reason to believe that any nominee will be unable to serve.
 In the event that one or more nominees is unexpectedly not available to serve, proxies may be voted for another person nominated as a substitute by the Board, or the Board may reduce the number of directors to be elected at the Annual Meeting.
 Information relating to each nominee for election as director and for each continuing director, including his or her period of service as a director of Proteon, principal occupation and other biographical material, is included below.